 Stress-induced changes in diet quality predicted the energy flow from the diatoms to their copepod consumers, which lost half of their lipids when feeding on diatoms grown under low and high pesticide and high metal stress.
 Selective pesticide effects were a more important threat for trophic energy transfer than context-dependent effects of both stressors, with shifts in diatom community structure affecting the energy flow to their copepod grazers at stress levels where no changes in diatom lipid content were detected.

-Key words: chemical stress, marine, diatoms, copepods
+Key words: chemical stress, marine, diatoms, copepods, energy flow, fatty acids, atrazine, copper

 Introduction